asascience-open/nextgen-ioos-2023/README.md

 `cd my-project-dir/`
 `git clone https://github.com/asascience-open/nextgen-ioos-2023.git`

+> If you will want to push changes to the repo, you should clone the repo using SSH instead. </br>
+> `git clone git@github.com:asascience-open/nextgen-ioos-2023.git`

 ## Setting up your Python environment

 Choose one of the following methods to set up your Python environment.